 Now I do not mean for you to join any choir, more specifically you should join choirs that have predominantly alto singers, this way you can learn from each other and actually listen to how a true alto voice should sound.
 One of the best choirs to join as an alto singer in church choirs, generally speaking, most of the members are usually alto singers due to the nature of the songs.

-By far one of the easiest ways to have a stronger alto voice is to get a vocal coach, more specifically a vocal coach which has experience with alto singers.
-Usually, good vocal coaches cost a lot of money, however, if you are serious about singing than sooner or later you will have to hire a vocal coach, my recommendation is to do it rather sooner than later as this way you will avoid picking up bad habits at an early stage of you learning how to sing.
+By far one of the easiest ways to have a stronger alto voice is to get a vocal coach, more specifically a vocal coach who has experience with alto singers.
+Usually, good vocal coaches cost a lot of money, however, if you are serious about singing then sooner or later you will have to hire a vocal coach, my recommendation is to do it rather sooner than later as this way you will avoid picking up bad habits at an early stage of you learning how to sing.

 Getting a strong alto voice doesn’t come overnight, you will have to continue practicing as it will take some time till you develop your alto voice to be strong enough.
 No matter if you are a beginner or an advanced singer you will have to keep practicing to be a better singer, this doesn’t even mean that you have to focus only on practicing to sing alto, but also to practice to widen your vocal range.